adaago7496/course-project-1/README.md

 I personally feel that the original site was not terrible but needed some adjustments, to help create seemless user interface.
 I have not completed all of the ideal modifications due to time restrictions with work and the holidays.

 Future additions will be changing the navigation on the top of the page to instead be a side bar that will be collapsible.
 There will also be a system to create an account and to store previous orders.
+The method for ordering pizzas will be changed with a card like feature found on figma, that will allow the user to select prebuilt pizzas, create their own pizzas, and save the custom pizzas to allow for faster ordering.